Hawk Training | Safeguarding Policy

 - To raise awareness of the policy and procedures to our associate organisations

-- To work together with the Local Safeguarding Children’s Boar, Adult Protection Committees and Prevent leads.
+- To work together with the Local Safeguarding Children’s Boards, Adult Protection Committees and Prevent leads.

 The Management team are responsible for ensuring that Hawk Training follows recruitment procedures that help to deter, reject or identify people who might abuse children whether through volunteer or paid employment.
 All recruitment panels will have at least one member who has completed Safer Recruitment training.